 School superintendents and principals can grant you access to public school grounds and athletic fields.
 All schools have an office with a principal that can grant you the permission you need.
 A superintendent of schools can grant you access to more than one school.
 You should still contact the individual school principal and let them know that you have been granted permission from the superintendent just out of common courtesy.

 City parks usually have a Parks Department.
 The head groundskeeper or Park Superintendent can grant you access.
 Sometimes the parks come under city property and a permit may be required.
 The permit is usually free and good for one year.
-Inquire at city hall for more information on metal detecting city parks.
+Inquire at city hall for more information about metal detecting city parks.

 Courthouse and county owned parks and property come under the authority of a county judge or sheriff department.
 There may even be a County Parks Department and they would be able to grant access or refer you to someone else.